DISCOVER: A Solver for Distributional Counterfactual Explanations: Introduction

 Counterfactual explanations (CE) are widely used in explainable artificial intelligence (XAI) to provide actionable insights for automated decision systems \cite{dwivedi2023explainable,verma2024counterfactual}.
 They describe minimal and feasible changes to the input that would lead a model to produce a desired outcome \cite{wachter2017counterfactual}.
 Most CE methods operate at the instance level and are designed to provide recourse for a single instance, often incorporating feasibility constraints and user-specific costs \cite{ustun2019actionable,karimi2020model} or returning multiple diverse alternatives \cite{mothilal2020explaining}.
 However, many real-world applications require population-level interventions rather than isolated edits.
 For example, policy makers may ask how to shift the risk distribution of a subgroup, or financial institutions may seek systematic recourse strategies that remain consistent with the overall data manifold.
 Existing global or group-level recourse toolkits partially address this issue by aggregating or organizing per-instance actions \cite{rawal2020beyond,ley2023globe}, but their objectives remain defined over individual edits rather than distributions, and they do not directly optimize the shape of the model’s output distribution that stakeholders aim to control.
 These settings call for distributional counterfactual explanations, where the goal is to generate a counterfactual distribution that both remains close to the factual input distribution and achieves a desired shift in model outcomes.

-Distributional Counterfactual Explanations (DCE) provides an elegant formulation of this problem using optimal transport \cite{you2025distributional}.
+Distributional Counterfactual Explanations (DCE) provides a formulation of this problem using optimal transport \cite{you2025distributional}.
 DCE balances an input-side transport cost that preserves plausibility with an output-side transport cost that enforces target predictions, together with statistical certification via chance-constrained bounds.
 This distributional perspective offers a principled alternative to instance-level recourse by explicitly reasoning about population structure and group-level feasibility.

-Despite its appeal, the practical adoption of DCE solver remains limited by its optimization machinery.
+Despite this, the practical adoption of DCE solver remains limited by its optimization machinery.
 This gradient-based algorithm relies on differentiability assumptions and computation graphs, which restrict its applicability to smooth predictive models.
 While gradient-based optimization is well supported for differentiable models \cite{glorot2011deep,baydin2018automatic}, practical tabular systems are often non-differentiable or black-box systems, including tree ensembles, rule-based preprocessing, and mixed discrete-continuous feature constraints \cite{breiman2001random,friedman2001greedy,shwartz2022tabular,erickson2025tabarena}.
-In such settings, gradient-driven distributional optimization becomes unreliable or infeasible.
+In such settings, gradient based distributional optimization becomes unreliable or infeasible.

 More importantly, simply replacing gradients with random sampling is not sufficient.
 Distributional counterfactual generation is a highly non-convex problem over mixed-type spaces, where naive derivative-free search can be prohibitively inefficient and unstable at the population scale.
 This motivates the need for a solver that is model-agnostic while still exploiting the structure of optimal transport objectives.